kali-mx/BlogContent/LLMNR_POISONING.md

 ####
 Using nmap's builtin script to search for smb status on port 445:
 syntax: `nmap --script=smb2-security-mode.nse -p445  10.0.2.0/24 | grep "smb2-security-mode" -A2 -B8`
-Note: We are looking for SMB signing not required
+Note: We are looking for SMB signing not required for this to work.
+Also, note this will still work between clients even though the DC has been "locked down" with SMB signing enabled and required.
 <img width="700" height="500" alt="image4" src="https://user-images.githubusercontent.com/76034874/187007262-4d503d3c-80fa-4744-8a6f-5baab830b309.png">

 ![image](https://user-images.githubusercontent.com/76034874/187007785-4e591c12-dfb8-4cea-bb3c-c09c4a7db798.png)